 Despite a common, and often deep-rooted reluctance to appear too “salesy”, the law firms that embrace business development in the wake of the pandemic, will be those that are better placed to recover, and thrive, in the years to come.

-So, in this expert panel webinar, we’ll be joined by two of the sharpest minds in law firm business development - Alex Mackie, Commercial Director at Tozers, and Legal Marketing Expert, Lara Squires.
+So, in this expert panel webinar, we were joined by two of the sharpest minds in law firm business development - Alex Mackie, Commercial Director at Tozers, and Legal Marketing Expert, Lara Squires.

-We’ll explore the key factors to successful business development in law firms - from strategy, to process, to technology, and much more.
-Specifically, we’ll discuss:
+We explore the key factors to successful business development in law firms - from strategy, to process, to technology, and much more.
+Specifically, we discuss:

 Common barriers to effective business development in law firms